Groups are complex systems. Whether a family of a friendship group, they can be fraught with complex dynamics and transactions.

 The cheerleader provide support and encouragement to others.
 This is a wonderful skill – but there does need to be a balance in taking care of their own needs whilst also providing a positive influence on those around them.

-Remember to keep up the cheer on both sides of the equation.
+Remember to cheer for both sides of the equation – for you as well as others.

-This person reflects back the family system as it is.
+This person reflects back the group system as it is.
 At times their challenge is how that information is relayed.
-Other members of the family might be offended or feel threatened because of the power of the truth that they see, and say.
+Other members of the group might be offended or feel threatened because of the power of the truth that they see, and say.
 Strength is found when this person is coupled with another positive role, such as cheerleader.

 Where did you fit in as child?
 And what role do you continue to take on now?
 Do you still want that role…?

-For as adults, we no longer need to adapt to every constraint, quirk and demand of a family system.
-We are independent self-sufficient beings that can now choose how we act and react in response to people’s behaviours – in a way that is perhaps more balanced, that helps us thrive rather than merely survive.
+As adults, we no longer need to adapt to every constraint, quirk and demand of a family system.
+We are independent self-sufficient beings that can now choose how we act in response to people’s behaviours – in a way that is perhaps more balanced, varied and more useful.

 The Circle Line is launching soon!
 Sign up now and we'll be in touch when we're fully working